victorm-lc/control-plane-api-demo/README.md

-# LangGraph Platform Control Plane API Demo 🦜🕸️
+# Building a CI/CD Pipeline for LangGraph Platform Deployments using Github Actions 🦜🕸️

 This repository demonstrates how you can automate the deployment of agents to LangGraph Platform (LGP) using Github Actions